Most Active Stories

-“As people age, the likely causes of death begin to change,” says Butler.
-“And some of the things commonly think of as causes of death such as heart disease and cancer begin to emerge as the more common problems [among Alaska Native people].”
+“As people age, the likely causes of death begin to change,” said Butler.
+“And some of the things we commonly think of as causes of death, such as heart disease and cancer, begin to emerge as the more common problems [among Alaska Native people].”

 Federal and state agencies and tribal health organizations offer a range of programs to help Alaskans live longer and to stay in good health as they age – programs to reduce tobacco use, substance abuse, falls, injuries and suicide, as well as programs to prevent heart disease, cancer and diabetes.